-First, let's be sure to clarify; flushing is a term that has been applied to Fluid Exchangers.
-Fluid Exchangers do a great job at completely evacuating all the old fluid to replace it with new and do provide some minimal cleaning.
-But when facing a contaminated heat exchanger from a failure, this equipment cannot get the job done, and this is where the HECAT Flushers can.
+First, let's be sure to clarify; "flushing" is a term that has been applied to Fluid Exchange Equipment.
+Fluid Exchange Machines produce varying results in evacuating old fluid, to replace it with new, and some will provide some minimal cleaning.
+But when facing a contaminated heat exchanger or system restricted from buildups or full of particulates from a failure, this equipment just cannot get the job done.

-The ultimate goal for both the technician and the customer is to be sure the job is done right the first time, in the most economical and professional manner; and that the repaired system will operate properly for many miles.
-Regardless of the heat exchanger application and what equipment, method, and chemical you choose to use, it is ultimately the technician's responsibility that the flushing project has a positive, rather than a negative effect on the system.
+The ultimate goal for all parties involved with system repair, is to be sure the job is done right the first time, in the most economical and professional manner; and that the repaired system will operate properly for many miles.
+Regardless of the heat exchanger application and what equipment, method, and chemical you choose to use; it is ultimately the technician's responsibility that the flushing project has a positive, rather than a negative effect on the system.
 Flushing done right is a proven way to reduce the expense of comebacks and warranty repairs.
-Keeping your customers repair costs to a minimum and providing repairs that give long trouble free service will only strengthen your reputation, profitability, and gain you more referrals.
+Flushing done wrong just adds to the problem.
+Keeping your customers repair costs to a minimum and providing repairs that give long trouble free service will only strengthen your reputation, profitability, and referrals.

 Compact Heat Exchangers that are most commonly used in transportation have been constantly changing over the years.
-Simple single paths have changed to complex multiple paths; as the need for more surface area and heat exchange efficiency is required, while also meeting the ever decreasing overall size requirements.
-What used to be a fairly simple single path flushing process has become more and more complex with the introduction of designs that use multiple small passageways connected to common chambers.
-These designs present challenges to clean, as the cleaning process must now be able to overcome the "path of least resistance" rule; which says that a steady and constant liquid (or gas) flow will take the path of least resistance and pass around an obstruction.
+Simple single paths have changed to complex multiple paths; as the need for more surface area and heat exchange efficiency is required, while also meeting the ever decreasing overall weight and size requirements.
+What used to be a fairly simple single path flushing process has become more and more complex with the introduction of designs that use multiple small passageways (micro channels) connected to common chambers.
+These designs present challenges to clean, as the cleaning process must now be able to overcome the "path of least resistance"; that is to say that a steady and constant liquid flow will take the path of least resistance, and when provided with the opportunity, it will pass around an obstruction.

-No longer will a simple "pour in" and "blow out" processes work (if it ever did), and neither do the products that have grown from this concept, such as the limited flow and volume products packaged in aerosol spray cans or the 1 qt flush gun (a "you fill" aerosol can).
-Even professional equipment that just circulates a cleaner at times cannot penetrate into these heat exchangers as needed and will just flow around and over obstructions and debris; even when flushing for hours.
+No longer will a simple "pour in" and "blow out" processes work, and neither do the products that have grown from this concept, such as the products packaged in aerosol spray cans or the 1 qt flush gun (a "you fill" aerosol can).
+Even professional equipment that just circulates a cleaner will not penetrate all the circuits within modern heat exchangers as needed; and will just flow over, under, or around debris, even when flushing for hours.

-At HECAT, we believe that aggressive marketing of ineffective tools and chemicals, combined with a failure, at times, for the technician to completely understand the difficulty and many variables involved; can and will derail the task.
+At HECAT[®], we believe that aggressive marketing of ineffective tooling and chemicals, combined with a failure, at times, for the technician to completely understand the difficulty and many variables involved; can and will derail the task.
 This ultimately creates too many unsatisfactory results and frustrations.
 "Throwing in the towel" is not a solution.
 Taking the time to analyze and understand why the process chosen did not work, and implementing alternatives that do work; is the solution.
 Proper and effective flushing will eliminate comebacks, warranty issues; and extensive, expensive, and unnecessary component replacement.
 It can be done properly and in a timely manner, and is proven as an effective and economical alternative.